-- 2.14 A licence held by an employer may be renewed on expiry.
+- 2.15 An employer licence may be renewed on expiry.
 It should be noted that it is the responsibility of the employer to hold a valid licence for the scope of service provided.
-Renewals should be submitted at least 8 weeks prior to the expiry of a licence to allow for sufficient time for processing. - 2.15 The ARSAC Support Unit should be notified if the licence is no longer required.
+Renewals should be submitted at least 8 weeks prior to the expiry of a licence to allow sufficient time for processing. - 2.16 The ARSAC Support Unit should be notified if the employer licence is no longer required.